Geometry puzzles

 ** Pentagon (contributed by Ahsen Canat)

-Find the smallest convex pentagon such that its 5 sides and 5 diagonals have distinct integer lengths.
+Find the convex pentagon such that its 5 sides and 5 diagonals have distinct integer lengths, and the longest of these 10 lengths is minimal.

 Solved by: Ender Aktulga, Ahmet Saracoglu